SemMTM/pinterest-clone/README.md

 Security is a critical part of any web application and many steps have been taken to incorporate several security measures to protect user data and system integrity.
 The Pinterest95 project follows strong security practices to protect user data, prevent attacks, and ensure safe interactions between users.

+### Secure Enviroment Variables
+#### What’s Implemented:
+- All important enviroment variables have been store in an uncommited separate file
+    - Storing them in a separate file helps prevent accidental leaks of credentials and ensures that secrets are not hardcoded in the project
+    - Database credentials, secret keys, and API keys are not stored directly in settings.py
+    - The project imports env.py at runtime to load secrets

 ### Authentication & Autherisation Security
 #### What’s Implemented: